 - a.
 Students are expected to treat other students with courtesy, respect, and dignity and comply with the Code of Student Conduct.
 Students are expected and required (1) to comply with the requirements of law, policy, regulation, and rules prohibiting harassment, violence, or intimidation; (2) to refrain from inflicting or threatening to inflict violence, injury, or damage to the person or property of another student; and (3) to refrain from placing another student in fear of being subjected to violence, injury, or damage when such actions or threats are reasonably perceived as being motivated by any personal characteristic of the student that is identified in this policy.

 - b.
 Violence, threats of violence, harassment, and intimidation are prohibited and will be subject to disciplinary consequences and sanctions if the perpetrator of such action is found to have based the prohibited action on one or more of the following personal characteristics of the victim of such conduct:

-- The student's race;
+- race;

-- The student's sex:
+- sex:

-- The student's religion;
+- religion;

-- The student's national origin; or
+- national origin; or

-- The student's disability
+- disability